tlaanemaa/limit-async/README.md

 const limit = createLimiter(10);

 // A sample asynchronous function
-// Its basically just a promise wrapper setTimeout const myAsyncFunction = value => new Promise(resolve =>
+// Its basically just a promise wrapper for setTimeout const myAsyncFunction = value => new Promise(resolve =>
     setTimeout(